View course descriptions for

 CS 202 Introduction to Programming (3) Offered Fall, Spring.
 This course will discuss the basic data and control structures found in programming languages.
 Students will learn proper design and coding methods to produce projects that are correct, complete, and clear.
 This course is designed to prepare students for the various programming languages and concepts they will learn in future courses.
 Meets 4 hours a week.
 Required for CS 214, 367, 368, 376; SE 313.

 CS 211 Introduction to Web Design (3) Offered Fall, Spring.
 Students will be introduced to the fundamentals of web page design and creation using basic HTML and CSS.
-Required for AR 402, CS 367, 368.
+Required for CS 333, 367, 368.

 CS 271 Computer Security (3) Offered Fall.
+Prereq.: Sophomore or above.
 Students will study the principles and implementations of computer security to increase their knowledge of security at various levels of computer systems.
 Students will also examine application of effective security management policies while addressing issues related to privacy, ethical behavior, and law in relation to computer security.
 Required for CS 272, 373, 471.

 CS 272 Cybersecurity (3) Offered Spring.
 Prereq.: CS 271.
 Students study threats to the security of information systems as well as the responsibilities and basic tools for information security.
 Topics include a discussion of the new risks, threats, and vulnerabilities associated with how businesses, governments, and individuals operate in a cyber-environment today with the goal of mitigation.
 Students will also learn to identify attack phases, understand the adversary’s motivations, and learn principles for mitigating threats.
 Required for CS 379.